 Early Response Team (ERT) members typically have a sense of adventure and a strong will to help those in need.
 They enjoy being the hands and feet of Christ to the survivors of disasters.
 Disaster preparedness, response, and recovery are vital parts of our mission that clearly fall within the parameters of our biblical calling to love one another.

 Those with training in the United Methodist Committee on Relief’s (UMCOR) ERT process are a valuable community resource – and you could be one of them!
 This eight-hour training prepares ERTs to help.

-United Methodist Volunteers in Mission (UMVIM) Team Leader training is designed to promote, encourage, and enable Christians to exemplify "Christian Love in Action" through short-term mission service in the United States and abroad.
+United Methodist Volunteers in Mission (UMVIM) Team Leader training is designed to promote, encourage, and enable Christians to exemplify "Christian Love in Action" through short-term mission service with those in need throughout the United States and abroad.
 UMVIM provides opportunities for service by developing and nurturing relationships with domestic and international leaders.
 This 6-hour course is an important step in preparing for your journey.

-Disaster Spiritual and Emotional Care team training provides a “ministry of presence” for disaster survivors, survivor caregivers, and congregations.
+Ministry of Care training provides an overview of a “ministry of presence” for disaster survivors, survivor caregivers, and congregations.
 This course, offered by the New England Conference of the United Methodist Church in partnership with the United Methodist Committee on Relief (UMCOR), will show how Care Teams fit into overall UM disaster response that covers the basics of: